How My Grandmother’s Angry Scowl Became A Beautiful Smile

 Yes – those with mental ailments can be helped with Nianfo to reach Amituofo’s Pure Land too.
 Despite difficulties, they should be guided to Nianfo sincerely every day when alive, especially by practising with them.
 Even if not done with great concentration, the point is to nurture this pure habit, to familarise with Amituofo, to prepare for the final moments later.
 If difficult to chant aloud and in sync, encourage chanting mentally or listening intently.
 When the consciousness disconnects from the body upon death, the consciousness free from the ailment will be able to Nianfo much easier.
 This is why support-chanting is ideally present from before to after death, to guide with sincere Nianfo, to swiftly connect to Amituofo, before karma forces rebirth to elsewhere.

 Also, with or without mental ailments, if one is heavily drugged, the bad news is that before physical death, as the consciousness still functions through the body, one will experience drowsy effects of such medication.
 This can thus affects the quality of Nianfo.
 As such, they should be administered only when needed, and as little as possible.
-The good news is that when the consciousness disconnects or departs from the body, even if still abiding in the body, the consciousness will no longer experience the earlier drowsiness through the body.
+The good news is that when deceased, when the consciousness disconnects or departs from the body, even if still abiding in the body, the consciousness will no longer experience the earlier drowsiness through the body.
 It is therefore a great misunderstanding, that all who die with mental ailments or drugged cannot Nianfo to reach Pure Land.
 When they do reach Pure Land, they will be forever free from otherwise possibly ripening remnant negative karma, that might bear fruits as mental and physical ailments.
 There will only be ultimate spiritual and physical bliss!